nelsonclaire/CV/README.md

 ## Software Design and Development
 I have worked on a number of high profile projects including Omni Channel Customer Ordering (OCCO) was a large programme of changes to re-platform and align several customer ordering systems, enabling a more consistent experience for customers using our selling channels (shop, online, app, telephone).
 I was responsible for putting the hundreds of different mainframe changes live ensuring that all dependencies were considered.

-## Coaching and Raising Awareness of Tools John Lewis Partnership Use Internally and Externally
+## Coaching and Speaking Externally
 As well as procuring and ensuring all developer tools, such as Gitlab, the Atlassian estate and Slack, have gone through security sign off and governance I am responsible for the rollout and education of the tools across the Technical Profession and wider business areas.
-I have spoken at several conferences and community events on our use of development tools,recent examples are:
+I have spoken at several conferences and community events on our use of development tools, recent examples are:
 <a href="https://slack.com/intl/en-gb/events/webinars/how-hsbc-john-lewis-and-financial-times-are-facing-a-brave-new-world-of-work">Speaking at a Slack event</a>
 and <a href="https://www.adaptavist.com/blog/how-john-lewis-partnership-transformed-collaboration-with-adaptavist-operate">Contributing to an Atlassian Platinum Partner blog</a>